Down the Field

-"Down the Field" is the title of two fight songs in college football, one used by both Yale University and Franklin & Marshall College, and the other by Syracuse University.
+"Down the Field" is the title of two fight songs in college football, one used by Yale University and the other by Syracuse University.
+The song is also used by the Franklin & Marshall College Diplomats.
+The Nevada Wolf Pack's fight song is to the tune of "Down the Field."

+Yale

 Yale’s "Down the Field" was written in 1904 by Yale undergraduate Stanleigh P. Friedman, the manager of Yale’s orchestra; with lyrics by Yale law student Caleb W. O’Connor.
 According to Yale Bands, the song is "played at the end of every Yale athletic event, win or lose."